flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Giffgaff

 Most of Giffgaff’s plans are just 30-day rolling plans anyway, and since price rises tend to happen annually, that would automatically exclude them.
 But the network also sells 18-month plans, and promises not to raise those prices mid-contract either.
+Though note that at the time of writing this only applies to contracts taken out before the end of 2025.

 Honest Mobile